-What Makes a
+What Makes a Successful Founder?

 Every venture capitalist looks for strong founders, but what makes a founder strong is open for debate.
 With limited time to interact with founders before making decisions, investors often over-index on potential signals like age, school, technical credentials and experience.
 Unfortunately, this heuristic often biases investors towards people already within their network and similar to themselves.